 Selected filmmakers will receive access to all screenings, parties, and will receive fine swag and hotel rooms.

-The 17th Annual Dam Short Film Festival has eight award categories, all based on audience votes: Best Drama, Best Comedy, Best Documentary, Best Animation, Best Sci-Fi / Horror, Best Music Video, Best Nevada Filmmaker, and Best Student.
+The 18th Annual Dam Short Film Festival has eight award categories, all based on audience votes: Best Drama, Best Comedy, Best Documentary, Best Animation, Best Sci-Fi / Horror, Best Music Video, Best Nevada Filmmaker, and Best Student.
 In addition, there is one Audience Favorite award, also chosen by the audience.
 Award winners receive a one-of-a-kind award statuette made by a local artist.
 The Best Screenplay Award and the Leslie Paige Award for Excellence in Short Filmmaking will be awarded by the festival board of directors; in addition to a special award statue, the Leslie includes a $1000 cash award.
 Award winners are determined by the festival board of directors and all decisions are final.

-9. The festival programmers do not share festival selection committee comments or ratings with the public or submitting filmmakers.
+13. Ratings: The festival staff does not share film review committee and programmer comments or ratings with the public or submitting filmmakers.

-11. All submission fees must be in U.S. funds.
+16. Payments: All submission fees must be in U.S. funds.
 Films submitted without the correct payment will be disqualified.